Kennin-ji

 Kennin-ji (建仁寺) is a historic Zen Buddhist temple in Kyoto, Japan, and head temple of its associated branch of Rinzai Buddhism.
 It is considered to be one of the so-called Kyoto Gozan or "five most important Zen temples of Kyoto".

 History

 Kennin-ji was founded in 1202 CE and claims to be the oldest Zen temple in Kyoto.
+The temple was a replica of public Chinese monasteries found Zhejiang Province, which Japanese monks often frequented during the thirteenth century.